How to Use the Past Perfect in Spanish (With Conjugation Guide)

 • I had studied enough (implied)

-If you’re already familiar with the present perfect tense (and we recommend that you are), then you’ll immediately recognise that the past perfect conjugation is very similar.
+If you’re already familiar with the present perfect tense (and we recommend that you are), you will notice that the past perfect in Spanish follows a very similar structure.

-Past perfect Spanish requires you to use the verb haber (to have) and conjugate it in the imperfect tense as an auxiliary verb, and then add the necessary past participle of the action verb.
+The Spanish past perfect requires you to use the verb haber (to have) and conjugate it in the imperfect tense as an auxiliary verb, followed by the addition of the necessary past participle of the action verb.

 This gives us the following formula: